Mexican Diabetes Federation CEO Gisela Ayala Talks Diabetes in Mexico

 The People Leading the Mexican Diabetes Federation, A.C.

 The FMD board of directors is made up of people with a connection to diabetes.
-Most of them are parents of people with T1D, some of our board members live with Type 2 diabetes, and others are health professionals with a proven connection to diabetes.
+Most of them are parents of people with type 1 diabetes (T1D), some of our board members live with type 2 diabetes, and others are health professionals with a proven connection to diabetes.
 We have specialists in internal medicine, pediatric endocrinology, or endocrinologists who have professional experience treating different types of diabetes.
 Our multidisciplinary scientific committee also includes psychologists, nutritionists, nurses, and others.
 In addition to the many professionals who lead the organization, the FMD has a small in-house staff.

 Meeting the Challenges of Diabetes

 Currently, the Federacion Mexicana de Diabetes is part of a movement called Por Una Sola Voz en la Diabetes Tipo 1 along with more than 20 diabetes associations in the country.
 The organization always seeks dialogue with decision-makers in order to achieve changes in the way in which different types of diabetes are addressed in our country.
 We seek to sit with these actors to offer them our help and focus on solutions instead of problems.
 It’s been challenging to show that the goal of diabetes education is for people with diabetes to make decisions that allow them to maintain a high quality of life.
 It’s important because living with diabetes is a lifelong learning process and it’s up to us professionals and decision-makers to endorse this concept and let go of the notion that our patients don’t know everything.
 We have to embrace seeing our patients as equals and make decisions with them as a team.